What is a Domain Name? Domains Explained for Beginners

 Without a domain name, anyone who wanted to visit your website would have to enter the full IP address.
-But the problem is that an IP address is difficult for people to memorise or to include on advertising materials.
+But the problem is that an IP address is difficult for people to memorize or to include on advertising materials.

 In our case, Hostinger.com is the domain name.
-Let’s say it points IP address is 100.90.80.70.
+Let’s say it points to the IP address 100.90.80.70.
 The IP address points to a server, but it doesn’t resolve the website if visitors try to use it.
 That’s because for an IP address to resolve a website, the remote server needs to be using port 80 with a default page (i.e. index.html) stored in its web-apps directory.

 As you can see, messing around with server defaults and IP addresses can be both confusing and time-consuming.
-That’s why the vast majority of website owners opt to use a service like Hostinger which offers bundled domain names with annual web hosting packages.
+That’s why the vast majority of website owners opt to utilize a service like Hostinger which offers bundled domain names with annual web hosting packages.

 Domains can also use redirects, which essentially allow you to specify that if people visit your domain, they’re automatically forwarded to another.
 This can be useful for campaigns and microsites or for forwarding people to dedicated landing pages on your main site.
 They can also come in useful for avoiding confusion around spellings.
 For example, if you visit www.fb.com, you’ll be forwarded to www.facebook.com.